 The Latrobe ELF Study

-The Latrobe ELF Study is part of the Hazelwood Health Study and is the first study of its kind to follow the wellbeing of children, following a severe smoke episode.
-The study aims to explore whether the smoke of the Hazelwood mine fire of 2014 affected the health and development of babies and children in any way in the years following the fire.
+The Latrobe ELF Study was part of the Hazelwood Health Study and was the first of its kind to follow the wellbeing of children, following a severe smoke episode.
+The study aimed to explore whether smoke during the 2014 Hazelwood mine fire affected the health and development of babies and children in any way in the years following the fire.

-The following video clip is an excerpt from the 2023 Annual Community Briefing providing an update on the current status and future plans for the Early Life Follow-up Stream.
+The following video clip is an excerpt from the 2023 Annual Community Briefing providing an update on the Early Life Follow-up Stream.

 You can also view previous research updates from the Latrobe Early Life Follow-Up Stream here: